 These unique growing conditions helped protect the vines from the phylloxera bug that wiped out much of Europe’s grapevines in the late 19th century, making these some of the oldest rootstock in Portugal.

 There are two main visitable wineries in Colares and most Sintra tours that include winery visits take you to Adega Regional de Colares.
+This full day private tour of Sintra and the surrounding area includes a tasting of Colares wines.

 I chose to visit Adega Viúva Gomes, partly because the building is covered in azulejos and partly because it seemed smaller, with more character.